 You can build this, it's not difficult to do, it just takes a little time!

-The Hull 1 rib drawings are available through the online shop and are .gif files for you to download.
+The Hull 1 rib drawings are available for $5.00 and are .gif files for you to download.